Yandex Cloud

 1. Read logs in the log group.

-2. Filter the logs as you need.
+2. Filter the logs as needed.

 jqjq